RalphAS/PseudospectraView.jl/README.md

 -->

 # Introduction

 PseudospectraQML is a Julia/Qt GUI for analyzing nonsymmetric matrices by displaying eigenvalues and pseudospectra, along with related properties.
 It is largely based on the famous [EigTool](http://www.cs.ox.ac.uk/pseudospectra/eigtool/) from Oxford.

-It uses computational routines from [Pseudospectra.jl](https://github.com/RalphAS/Pseudospectra.jl).
+It uses core computational routines from a separate package, [Pseudospectra.jl](https://github.com/RalphAS/Pseudospectra.jl).

 # Warning

 This package is experimental and may misbehave (i.e., some remaining bugs may deadlock or crash a Julia session), so save any valuable results before running the app.
-It is quite complicated and has some tricky dependencies, so it takes a while to load and may have control flow bugs.
-That said, most of the basic functionality is there.
+It is quite complicated and has some tricky dependencies, so it takes a while to load.
+(Also, see "Known issues" below.)
+That said, most of the basic functionality works.
-So interested users are encouraged to try it out and report problems: please provide details of how to reproduce the latter.
+Interested users are encouraged to try it out and report problems: please provide details of how to reproduce the latter.

-# Installation
+# Installation and direct dependencies

-The current version of this package requires Plots.jl with the PyPlot backend.

 The graphical user interface is based on [QML.jl](https://github.com/barche/QML.jl).
 Install that and make sure it works first.

+The current version of this package requires Plots.jl.
+The PyPlot backend for Plots is supported; support for the GR backend is work in progress.

 Install [Pseudospectra.jl](https://github.com/RalphAS/Pseudospectra.jl); this
 must be done manually, pending registration.